liberat0r/asset-async-load/README.md

 Asset Async Load
 ================

-JQuery plugin that helps you load the sources of elements async to the page load by using a few data attributes.
+JQuery plugin that loads the sources of elements async to the page load by using a few data attributes.

 __Attributes__
 - [data-asset-async-background-image] for background images